 For rabbits, being overweight makes it harder for them to move about.
 This can cause a whole host of health problems.
 The fur can get worn away on the backs of their legs, making the skin sore.
 If they can't turn round to clean their bottom properly, they can get fly strike.
 This is where flies lay eggs in the dirty fur, which hatch out into maggots.
+Excess weight worsens arthritis, which is common in older rabbits and can put a strain on their heart.

-Female rabbits that are overweight may also find it difficult to breed.
-Pets put on weight simply by eating more food than they need.
-Luckily, in most cases, the answer is simple, too: it just takes time, and a bit of effort, to get them back into shape. ... and what you can do to help Start by going to see your vet.
+Pets put on weight simply by eating more calories than they need.
+Luckily, in most cases, the answer is simple, too: it just takes time, and a bit of effort, to get them back into shape.

+... and what you can do to help

+Start by going to see your vet.
 Helping your rabbits to lose weight has to be done carefully.
 If they lose weight too guickly, it can cause liver problems.
 Many practices run a diet club for pets, which might also be useful.